NYAN-x-CAT/Lime-RAT/README.md

 * Bypass - Low AV detection and undetected startup

-* Lightweight - About 27 KB
+* Lightweight - Client size is 24 KB

 * Anti Virtual Machines - Uninstall itself if the machine is virtual to avoid scanning or analyzing

-* And more - Ransomware , passwords recovery , Remote desktop , Bitcoin grabber , Downloader , Keylogger
+* And more - ransomware , passwords recovery , remote desktop , bitcoin grabber , downloader , keylogger